Overview

 Content displayed in a web view must be tuned for mobile browsers for best

-meta tag options available for controlling the scaling, zooming, and size
+results.
+In particular, you should investigate the viewport meta tag options available for controlling the scaling, zooming, and size

 of the embedded content.
 For example, if a web view is resized, it may